 The La Plaza Christmas Tree Lighting is Dana Point‘s official civic kickoff to the holiday season — a brief, warm community evening at La Plaza Park in the heart of the historic Lantern District.
 The ceremony anchors at 34111 La Plaza, just blocks from PCH and the bluff above Dana Point Harbor.

-The program is built around an evening trolley arrival: Santa and his elves roll into La Plaza Park on the Jolly Trolley, hand out pre-packaged treats to children up to 12, and join the official lighting at 5:15 PM.
+The program is built around an evening trolley arrival: Santa and his elves roll into La Plaza Park on the Jolly Trolley, hand out pre-packaged treats to children up to 12, and join the official lighting.
 The hour-long program includes carolers, hot chocolate, and cookies, with the community gathered around the lit tree as the centerpiece.
-The whole event runs 4:30 to 5:30 PM, which fits the small, neighborly character of the Lantern District.
+The whole event runs about an hour in the late afternoon into early evening, which fits the small, neighborly character of the Lantern District.

 For families in Dana Point, Capistrano Beach, and across south OC, this is the community kickoff.
 Many pair the evening with a drive down to the Dana Point Harbor holiday light display, which runs through January with 700,000 LED lights, themed exhibits, and free harbor strolling.